LuisRamirezv/AWS-IRaspberry-Pi-Pico-W-to-AWS-IoT-Core/README.md

 ## Connecting your Raspberry Pi Pico W to AWS IoT Core.
 This is a proyect that I followed from the video [video](https://www.youtube.com/watch?v=DEBmpVPnZb0) from **Shilleh**.

+This is my [video](https://youtube.com/shorts/qu2GPxT8vm0?feature=share) with my raspberry Pi PICO 2 W using the AWS IoT Core services.

 # Step 1 : Configuring AWS IoT Core policies.
 To be able to make a connection between the Raspberry Pi and AWS we have to create some policies that will allow the communication. in the Policies option, go to the bottom of the page until Policy Document and create four new Statement.